nischay3x/wan-manage/README.md

 ## What is included in this repository

-The flexiManage backend component provides REST API for managing the flexiWAN network, configuring and connecting to flexiWAN flexiEdge devices.
+The flexiManage backend component provides REST API for managing the flexiWAN network, configuring and connecting to the flexiWAN flexiEdge devices.
 The repository includes two git submodules which are used by the flexiWAN SaaS service and are not open.

 When pulling the flexiManage repository,